alecazam/kram/kram-profile/README.md

 ----------------

-TODO:
+TODO: (x are done)
-* Fix document support, so can double click and have app open files. readFromURL like kramv.
+* x Fix document support, so can double click and have app open files. readFromURL like kramv.
-* Support binary Perfetto traces.
+* x Support binary Perfetto traces.
 Test with Google sample code.
-* Fixup "Source" tags in clang json to use filename (no extension) from detail field
+* x Fixup "Source" tags in clang json to use filename (no extension) from detail field
+* x Find start/end time of each json files.
+* x Support gzip trace files
+* Add frame type for perf traces for vsync ticker (binary format prob has it)
+* Add zip archive support, can drop archive of 1+ traces
 * Tie in with the excellent ClangBuildAnalyzer tool
 * Scale specific traces to a single duration.
 That way the next file comes in at that scale.
 * Move away from Catapult json to own binary format.
 Can then translate to json or use the Perfetto SDK to convert to protobufs.
-*
-* Find start/end time of each json files.
 * Add sort by duration
-* Preserve timeline duration across traces.

 ----------------